Royhu1/Royhu1.github.io/resume/resume.md

 - Supporting students in experimental design, data collection, and analysis.
 - Facilitating understanding of core engineering principles through practical demonstrations.
 - Assisting with assessment and feedback on laboratory work and reports.

+### Oct 2024 - Present
+**Department of Engineering, University of Cambridge, UK** | *Lab Demonstrator (1A Lab 8: Angular Momentum)*

+- Guiding first-year students through angular momentum experiments and associated instrumentation.
+- Reinforcing core dynamics concepts by linking theory with hands-on demonstrations and discussions.
+- Monitoring laboratory safety compliance and ensuring equipment is configured for each cohort.
+- Providing targeted feedback on measurements, data interpretation, and reflective lab reports.

 ---